Margaret Just Butcher: Civil rights work

 Butcher was a passionate advocate for civil rights.
-In 1953 she was named as a member of the Washington D.C.
-Board of Education, replacing Velma G. Williams.
+In 1953, she was named as a member of the Washington, D.C., Board of Education, replacing Velma G. Williams.
 The Pittsburgh Courier praised her "militant" approach to fighting segregation in public schools.
 Butcher found discrepancies between the schools for white and black students and called out the inequity in the classrooms.

 From 1954 to 1955, she worked with Thurgood Marshall and the NAACP Legal Defense Fund as a special education consultant for their suit about segregation in schools.

-After the Supreme Court ruled that segregation in public schools was unconstitutional, Butcher warned that there were additional fights against discrimination facing black people in America.
-The superintendent of the Washington D.C. schools, Hobart M. Corning, favored a gradual approach to integrating the schools, which Butcher disagreed with.
+After the Supreme Court ruled that segregation in public schools was unconstitutional, Butcher warned there were additional fights against discrimination facing black people in America.
+The superintendent of the Washington, D.C., schools, Hobart M. Corning, favored a gradual approach to integrating the schools, which Butcher disagreed with.
 A white nationalist group, the NAAWP, called for her to resign from the board and called her a "'tool' of the NAACP", unable to be objective on school integration.

 Butcher was open about her work for the NAACP and publicly criticized Corning's plan to delay integration in Washington schools.
 She discussed the plans to integrate the schools on behalf of the NAACP at the annual meeting of the Newport News branch in 1954.
 In 1955, Butcher continued to speak out against gradual integration, saying that the Washington schools were still largely segregated and that waiting would not accomplish their goals.
-The New York Age called her a "constant thorn in the side of the Washington, D.C. school board."
+The New York Age called her a "constant thorn in the side of the Washington, D.C., school board."
 She remained on the board until 1956.
 During this period, Virginia and other Southern states conducted massive resistance; in some instances, school districts closed rather than achieve any integration.
 Because private schools were not covered by the Supreme Court's ruling, numerous private religious schools were opened across the South, known as "segregation academies".

 The Lambda Kappa Mu sorority honored Butcher for her fight against segregation in 1954.